claireg22/DH150-CLAIREGUO/README.md

   ### Coursicle

 ## 9. HELP USERS RECOGNIZE, DAIGNOSE, AND RECOVER FROM ERRORS
-	Expressed in plain language (no codes)
-	Precisely indicate the problem
-	Constructively suggest a solution.
   ### Amazon
    Amazon does not have any issues with this heuristic for the following reasons:\
    • When there is an error on Amazon's end, Amazon apologizes for their error and includes a picture of a cute dog to make the error page more enjoyable for users and less frustrating.
 In addition, Amazon prompts the user to click the back arrow to try to go back or attempt to return to the Amazon homepage in order to solve the issue.
 Therefore, no improvements are needed for this site.\